migojitux/asdf/README.md

 ```
 git clone https://github.com/migojitux/asdf.git
 cd asdf
+cat q1.feature
 ruby q2.rb
 ruby q3.rb
 ```

+## Tech q1
+I have not used Cucumber before, though I have heard good things from people.
+I have seen Behat in action for a limited while, and think they are rather similar.
+I may have my syntax slightly wrong.
+I was simply following the recipes on the [doco page](https://cucumber.io/docs/reference) without actually setting it up to run

 ## Tech q2
 The q2.rb solution calls into the `lib/parseResponse` method, which in turn calls into the class declaration in `lib/station`